jedisct1/rust-jwt-simple/README.md

 This creates an text-encoded identifier for the key, attaches it, and returns it.

 If an identifier has been attached to a shared key or a key pair, tokens created with them will include it.

+## Why yet another JWT crate

+This crate is not an endorsement of JWT.
+JWT is an awful design, and one of the many examples that "but this is a standard" doesn't necessarily mean that it is good.

+I would highly recommend [PASETO](https://github.com/paragonie/paseto) instead if you control both token creation and verification.

+However, JWT is still widely used in the industry, and remains absolutely mandatory to communicate with popular APIs.

+This crate was designed to:

+* Be simple to use, even to people who are new to Rust
+* Avoid common JWT API pitfalls
+* Support features widely in use.
+I'd love to limit the algorithm choices to Ed25519, but other methods are required to connect to existing APIs, so just provide them (with the exception of the `None` signature method for obvious reasons).
+* Minimize code complexity and external dependencies
+* Automatically perform common tasks to prevent misuse.
+Signature verification and claims validation happen automatically instead of relying on applications.
+* Still allow power users to access everything JWT tokens include if they really need to
+* Be as portable as possible by using only Rust implementations of cryptographic primitives
+* Work out of the box in a WebAssembly environment, so that it can be used in function-as-a-service platforms.